JoakimPaulsson/kb_filter_driver_in_zig/README.md

 # Keyboard filter driver in Zig

 > [!CAUTION]
-> This is a work in progress and will not compile as is.
+> This is a work in progress.
 We are running in to [Issue #1499](https://github.com/ziglang/zig/issues/1499).
-The plan is to patch the translation output in the build script.
+We are patching the translation output in the build script pretty aggressively.
+One improvement would be to patch only unions with oqaque types.

 This project aims to develop a keyboard filter driver using Zig.